12 Nov The insider’s guide to getting raffle prizes from small businesses

 Be smart – Say Thank you

 With these tips in mind, there is one last thing we encourage you to do….take a minute to get ready for next years event.
 I know this sounds a bit keen, and that it might not be you volunteering at next years charity event but someone else will.
-If a business has given you support to run an event, they deserve a thank you.
+If a business has given support to run an event, they deserve a little thank you.
 Keep it simple, just an email with perhaps a few pictures of the event and some information about how the event went.
 You wiIl be surprised at how few people don’t do this and I promise that if last years volunteer had done this, you will find it much easier to get support from a business this year.